Mayoral elections in Chicago: Write-in candidates

 While write-in candidates have been permitted, none have achieved much success in general elections.
 The only arguable exception to this is Thomas Hoyne, who ran a write in campaign in the disputed April 1876 election that courts ruled invalid.

 Under Chicago's previous partisan election system, write-in candidates were allowed in party primaries as well as the general election.
 Ed Vrdolyak won the 1989 Republican primary as a write-in candidate.

 Number of candidates on ballot

 The following graph and table provide information regarding the number of candidates who participated in each election.
 The graph and table only consider candidates that were listed on the ballot/ticket (thus, write-in candidates are not counted).
 It also excludes any candidates for which all votes were counted as "invalid".

 For partisan elections (those held up through 1995), the number of candidates represented are those on the general election ballot.
 For elections held under Chicago's current (nonpartisan) system (first implemented in 1999), the following graph and table represents the number of candidates in the initial round (February election).

 The 2019 election saw a record 14 candidates on the ballot.

 Number of candidates by election

-The following graph shows the number of candidates in each election, with elections being listed chronologically.

-The graph does not account for the difference in the amount of time between elections.
-All elections are equally spaced from the preceding and the succeeding elections regardless of the length of time that elapsed between them.

-Elections by number of candidates

-The following table lists the elections in which specific numbers of candidates ran.
+The following table sorts individual elections by how many candidates ran: